 Editors Paul Everill and Pamela Irving

-This new publication assesses the current frameworks within which archaeology is practised in Britain in 22 chapters written by currently practising archaeologists.
+This new publication assesses the current frameworks within which archaeology is practiced in Britain in 22 chapters written by currently practicing archaeologists.

 This 320 page A5 paperback with colour illustrations is now available for £29 for non-members, and £22 for RESCUE members (plus £2.95 p&p)

-The book is available to order on the eRescue website at e.rescue-archaeology.org.uk/shop, by post from the RESCUE office address below, and can also be bought on Amazon or ordered from your local bookstore.
+The book is available to order on the eRescue website at our shop, by post from the RESCUE office address below, and can also be bought on Amazon or ordered from your local bookstore.
 Enquiries for terms for bulk orders welcome

 RESCUE: The British Archaeological Trust